Popular Canadian tax credits and deductions (2025)

 Registered Retirement Savings Plan (RRSP) contributions

 RRSP contributions are arguably the best-known tax deduction.
-They are so popular that a whole event has been built around the filing deadline.
 But it’s important to remember there’s a limit on how much you can contribute each year.
-For 2024, the contribution limit is $31,560, or 18% of your income earned the previous year, whichever is less.
-That said, unused contribution room carries over, so you may be able to contribute more if you haven’t maxed out your available contribution room from the previous year.
-Although you can make contributions at any time, the deadline to be able to apply those tax credits to your previous year’s earnings is typically 60 days after the end of the calendar year.
+For 2025, the contribution limit is $32,490, or 18% of your income earned the previous year, whichever is less.
+That said, unused contribution room carries over, so you may be able to contribute more if you haven’t maxed out your available contribution room from previous years.
+Although you can make contributions at any time, the deadline to be able to apply those tax deductions to your previous year’s earnings is typically 60 days after the end of the calendar year.
+The contribution deadline for the 2025 tax year is March 2, 2026.

 First Home Savings Account (FHSA)

-Launched in 2023, the FHSA is a registered account that allows first-time homebuyers to save money that can be put toward building or buying a house.
-The contribution room grows by $8,000 per year, with a lifetime contribution limit of $40,000.
-Remember, you don’t start earning contribution room until a FHSA account is opened.
-These contributions work a little like RRSPs, by lowering your taxable income, and unused contribution room also carries over to the next year.
-Still, there is one notable difference: unlike the RRSP contribution deadline, the filing deadline for FHSA contributions is the end of the calendar year.
+The FHSA is a registered account that allows first-time homebuyers to save money that can be put toward building or buying a home.
+The contribution room for an FHSA is $8,000 per year, with a lifetime contribution limit of $40,000.
+Remember, you don’t start earning contribution room until an FHSA account is opened.
+These contributions work like RRSPs, by lowering your taxable income, and unused contribution room also carries over to the next year, with maximum annual contributions of $16,000.
+Unlike RRSPs, qualifying withdrawals from an FHSA to purchase a first home are tax-free and the contribution deadline is December 31.

 Investment expenses

-Did you borrow money to buy investments inside a taxable account (meaning outside an RRSP or TFSA)?
-If so, the interest you paid on those loans can be deducted from your taxable income – as long as it’s used to try to earn investment income such as dividends or interest.
+Did you borrow money to buy investments inside a taxable account (meaning outside an RRSP or a TFSA)?
+If so, the interest you paid on those loans can be deducted from your taxable income, as long as it’s used to try to earn investment income such as dividends or interest.
 There’s a caveat: if the only earnings your investment can produce are capital gains, you cannot claim the interest you paid.
-Also keep in mind that there are special rules in Quebec.1
+This depends on your province (i.e., Quebec has special rules).

 Home office expenses

 If you work from home, there are certain expenses you can deduct, such as your home internet and a portion of your utilities.
-In 2023, Ottawa eliminated the simplified method of calculating expenses in favour of the detailed method, which requires you to list specific expenses and amounts.
-Your employer will have to fill out a form, too.
+To make a claim, you’ll need to complete Form T777 or Form T777S, and your employer will also have to fill out a form, Form T2200 or Form T2200S.

 Notable tax credits